ltu-coders/bothniabladet-dam/README.md

 ## Fits configuration

-Fits needs to be downloaded from [Fits download](https://projects.iq.harvard.edu/fits/downloads) and extracted to C:\\Program Files\\fits\\fits-VERSION.
+Fits needs to be downloaded from [Fits download](https://projects.iq.harvard.edu/fits/downloads) and extracted to C:\\Program Files\\fits\\fits-1.4.1.
+If you have different version of Fits or you want to have different path to it, you have to change the path "fits.path" in the application.properties.
+The file application.properties can be found in the bothniabladet-dam\src\main\resources\application.properties.
 Configurationfile .ExifTool_config needs to be placed in the user home directory before running the application.

+## Client-side

+The front-end for this project can be found on [Bothniabladed-frontend](https://github.com/ltu-coders/bothniabladet-frontend)

 ## Authors